 The noise merchants stowed Time Lord Tim (foritwashe)'s salvage on to one of their llamas, threw their personal baggage to the backs of their minds, waved a damp finger in the wind and resumed their search for the Muthalode.
 Behind them, a huge explosion and a ghastly cloud showed where a cruise missile from the Evil Empire had bombed the leafy suburb of Plankton into oblivion.

 The noise merchants navigated with the aid of a map that appeared to have been xeroxed on a goatskin, and spoke in a grunting language that seemed to be devoid of verbs.
+The sun came out and birds began to sing and the Time Lord's spacehoodie began to dry out.
 That night, under a canopy of stars, the noise merchants took out cheap guitars and a drum (apparently made from an old vacuum cleaner) from their packs, passed around a bottle of a throat-searing spirit, laughed a lot, and grunted something about an audition.
 The Time Lord, mindful that the SH-1T was his main weapon in his mission for the Trilothonian Stromblastula Conglomerates of Ni, was loth to waste its atomic battery, but soon the night was pierced by its eerie howls and piercing squeals.